fetaplop/m3-project-server/README.md

 - Filter relevant data: buses servicing this stop and their respective arrival times
 - Display received data continuously on the bus stop page
 - Dark theme (as default)
-- Confirm if user really wants to delete their account to avoid accidents
+- Confirm if user really wants to delete their account to avoid accidents (FRONTEND)
-- Error messages
+- Error messages (in FRONTEND for bad login/signup requests )
 - Add about page / instructions
+- Bug fix for refreshing stop page

 <br>